alexolinux/CKAD/1-ApplicationDesignAndBuild/README.md

   activeDeadlineSeconds: 10
 ```

+- `backoffLimit` specifies the number of retries a CronJob should make before considering it as failed.

-> `activeDeadlineSeconds` sets a time limit for the Job to execute.
+- `activeDeadlineSeconds` sets a time limit for the Job to execute.
 If the Job exceeds this time limit, it will be terminated.

 ### Running an example of CronJob